maholmen/Reindeer_Genome_assembly_population_genomics/README.md

-Scripts used in the paper "Genomic Diversity and Population Structure of Semi-Domesticated Reindeer populations in Southern Norway".
+Scripts used in the paper "Genomic Diversity and Population Structure of Semi-Domesticated Reindeer populations in Southern Norway and wild reindeer from Iceland".